Paulsams/ChoiceReferenceAttribute/README.md

 ## Opportunities:
 1) Works for lists/array and for any nesting of this attribute.

-IMPORTANT: in order for the lists/arrays to work, it is necessary to add [System.Serializable] to the base class.
+IMPORTANT: In order for the attribute to work for lists/array, it is necessary to add `[System.Serializable]` to the base class.
 Don't ask me why - that's life:

 ```cs
 [SerializeReference, ChoiceReference] private BaseClass _singleChoiceReference;